Ted Leonsis: Washington Wizards

 Leonsis became the majority owner of the Washington Wizards in June 2010, inheriting a team that had 26 wins and 56 losses during the previous season.
 Leonsis was initially believed to have taken a fan-centric approach to running the franchise, thought to be listening and responding to the concerns of Wizards supporters through his email and personal website.

 After purchasing the Wizards, Leonsis criticized the NBA's salary cap at a luncheon with business leaders.
 In 2010, the league fined him $100,000 for "unauthorized public comments regarding the league's collective bargaining negotiations."

-In May 2011, the Wizards unveiled a red, white and blue color scheme, along with uniforms reminiscent of those worn by the team under their former name, the Bullets, when they won the NBA Championship in 1978.
-Additionally, he had taken under consideration restoring the Bullets name to the franchise, though critics said that this would "send the wrong message" about gun violence in Washington.
+In May 2011, the Wizards unveiled a red, white, and blue color scheme, along with uniforms reminiscent of those worn by the team under their former name, the Bullets, when they won the NBA championship in 1978.
+Additionally, he considered restoring the Bullets name to the franchise, though critics said that this would "send the wrong message" about gun violence in Washington.

 Leonsis was chairman of the NBA's 2014 media committee that negotiated a nine-year expanded partnership with Turner Broadcasting and The Walt Disney Company.

 During Leonsis' tenure as owner, Washington ranks 24th of the 30 NBA franchises in winning percentage.
 The Wizards have missed the playoffs in eight of 13 seasons, have posted a .500 or worse record nine times, and have never advanced to the Eastern Conference finals.

 Washington Mystics

 Leonsis purchased the rights to the Washington Mystics, a Women's National Basketball Association team, around the same time he took over the Wizards.
-The Mystics won a WNBA Championship in 2019.
+The Mystics won a WNBA championship in 2019.

 Washington Valor and Baltimore Brigade

 On March 10, 2016, Leonsis announced that he was purchasing an expansion franchise in the Arena Football League (AFL) to play at the Verizon Center beginning in 2017.
-On March 16, 2016, the announcement was made official by AFL commissioner Scott Butera.
+On March 16, 2016, the expansion was confirmed by AFL commissioner Scott Butera.
 On July 14, 2016, the team name was revealed as the Washington Valor.
-On November 14, 2016, Monumental announced that it had acquired an AFL team that would begin play in 2017 in Baltimore.
+On November 14, 2016, Monumental announced that it had acquired another AFL team that would begin play in 2017 in Baltimore.
 The team name was later revealed as the Baltimore Brigade.
 But in 2019, those teams went defunct, as the league went bankrupt and dissolved.